Vonng/pigsty/docs/PARAM.md

 name: `haproxy_services`, type: `service[]`, level: `C`

-list of haproxy service to be exposed on node
+list of haproxy service to be exposed on node, default values: `[]`

-default values: `[]`, each element is a service definition, here is an ad hoc haproxy service example:
+Each element is a service definition, here is an ad hoc haproxy service example:

 ```yaml